gbs4ever/gbs4ever.github.io/_posts/2019-11-17-the_web_and_programing_laungages.markdown

 ---
 layout: post
-title:      "The Web and programming languages "
+title:      "The Web and Programming Languages "
 date:       2019-11-17 16:01:41 -0500
 permalink:  the_web_and_programing_laungages
 ---